Vonng/pigsty/docs/s-faq.md

 ### OS requirements

-!> **Pigsty strongly recommends using CentOS 7.9 to avoid meaningless efforts. **
+!> **Pigsty strongly recommends using CentOS 7.9,8.6,9.0 to avoid meaningless efforts. **

-Pigsty development, testing, and packaging are based on CentOS 7.9 by default.
-CentOS 7.6 is also fully validated.
-Other CentOS 7. x and its equivalents RHEL7 and Oracle Linux 7 are theoretically OK but have not been tested and verified.
+Pigsty development, testing, and packaging are based on CentOS 7.9, Rocky 8.6 & 9.0 now.
+RHEL, Alma, Oracle also works.

 ### Versioning Policy